About Carey Fleiner

-- As an historian of Classical history (University of Winchester) I am keen on the history of spinning and weaving, especially in Classical Antiquity, and have given public talks on sheep, wool production, and wool in Classical culture and society.
+- As an historian of Classical history (University of Winchester) I am keen on the history of spinning and weaving, especially in Classical Antiquity and the early Middle Ages, and have given public talks on sheep, wool production, and wool in Classical culture and society.

-- Craftswork focuses on long-draw wool spinning, Wool-combing, Working with exotic fibres, Nalbinding
+- Craftswork focuses on long-draw wool spinning, cotton spinning, Nalbinding, Working with exotic fibres, Nalbinding

 Handspinning with handspindles workshop

 In this three-hour workshop (with a break) we’ll learn about the basics of spinning wool on a hand spindle.
 Included is a brief over handling and sorting fleece, fibre preparation (carding), and the basics of getting started on a hand spindle.
 We’ll start with a short talk on the basics of sorting a fleece, what is staple, and a look at the tools used for combing and carding wool for spinning.
 Participants will practice carding wool into rolags, and then learn the basics of drafting and creating a twist, as we work our way up to hand spindles.
 We’ll finish up with some information on setting the twist and plying the yarn.